 Blacks and the Meaning of Freedom

-o
+African-Americans’ understanding of freedom was shaped by their experiences as slaves and their

+observation of the free society around them.
+To begin with, freedom meant escaping the

+numerous injustices of slavery—punishment by the lash, the separation of families, denial of access to education, the sexual exploitation of black women by their owners—and sharing in the rights and opportunities of American citizens.

 How did Black women see their role after having “withdrawn” from field labor and work as house servants (planters’ complaint)? p.566